Needs Assessment & Applications

 We Need Your Input!

-Arkansas's MCH Program is soliciting input on the draft of its five-year Needs Assessment and state plan priorities for MCH services for years 2021 through 2025.
-The plan’s main goal is to improve the health and well-being of women, infants, children and families, including children with special health care needs.
+Arkansas's MCH Program is soliciting input on the draft of its Title V FY2022 MCH Application Summary and state plan priorities for MCH services for the years 2021 through 2025.
+The plan’s main goal is to improve the health and well-being of women, infants, children, and families, including children with special health care needs.
 The information collected will help guide strategies and activities over the next five years.

 NOTE: Comments received are summarized and respondents are not identified